-- Work closely with the Chair to resolve issues and problems related to part-time faculty in all four programs in terms of employment.
+- Work closely with the chair to resolve issues and problems related to part-time faculty in all performing arts programs.

 - Develop each semester’s class schedule for assigned areas of responsibility.

-- Coordinate the tracking and support of the student progress in each of the four programs.
+- Coordinate the tracking and support of the student progress in each of the performing arts programs.